 Vegetables suitable for a small suburban garden include:

 - Various herbs

-Grow the vegetables, fruits and herbs you love.
-But most of all enjoy your time with nature.
+Grow the vegetables, fruits, and herbs you love.
+Most of all, enjoy your time with nature.
 Put a bench near your garden and take time to watch your backyard suburban garden grow.